dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 ### Explanation

 This rule, named "CollectDumpAndExecute", will trigger when 3 400 status codes are encountered within the default sliding window duration (1 minute).
 If the rule is triggered, a Mini dump will be collected and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the dump to the local filesystem).
 Upon the dump's completion, Visual Studio will open the egressed dump artifact.
+To reference a prior result, the general syntax to use is `"$(Actions.ActionName.OutputVariable)"`, where `ActionName` is the name of the previous action whose result is being referenced (in this case, `MyDump`), and `OutputVariable` is the name of the output being referenced from that action (in this case, `EgressPath`).
 There is a default `ActionCount` limit stating that this rule may only be triggered 5 times.